Do I Need to Pay Income Tax on an Australian House Lottery Prize in 2026?

 Q: Is stamp duty the same in every state?

-No. Stamp duty rates and thresholds vary significantly.
-Queensland offers nil stamp duty for registered charity lottery prizes.
-NSW, Victoria, and other states charge full rates based on the property's market value.
-A $3 million property in Sydney faces $220,000–$250,000 in stamp duty; the same property in Brisbane faces nil duty.
-This is one reason Queensland prize homes are so sought-after.
+No. Stamp duty varies by state.
+Queensland offers nil stamp duty for charity lottery prizes.
+NSW, Victoria, and other states charge full rates based on market value.

 Q: Will I have to pay annual land tax on the prize home?